Sebewaing man behind bars after child pornography investigation

 HURON COUNTY, Mich.
 (WJRT) - One man is behind bars awaiting a detention hearing after a child pornography investigation in Huron County.

-ABC12 uncovered court records that show Thomas Aikens is facing transportation, distribution and possession of child pornography charges.
+Court records show Thomas Aikens is facing transportation, distribution and possession of child pornography charges.

 It's not clear if the adults or children have been identified.